-A target audience is the group of people you will be directly be marketing to.
-Make sure you think about audience traits such as location, age, interests, and income.
+A target audience is the people you will be directly marketing to.
+Consider audience traits such as location, age, interests, and income.
 Thinking about your target market first lets you determine how to reach them and what consumers to target.
-It would be foolish to target race fans for a programming course when your research tells you that they care about auto parts.
+It would not be wise to target race fans for a programming course when your research tells you they care about auto parts.

 4. Sports Contests

 One example of a successful promotion is using contests.
-A contest can tap into the excitement that fans already have for the game as they are motivated to feel like winners, although they might not be athletic.
+A contest can tap into fans’ excitement for the game as they are motivated to feel like winners, although they might not be athletic.
 Contests get people excited about what you have to offer your customers, making these great tools for customer outreach and motivating your customer base.
 Taco Bell spent $750,000 on a contest that generated 224 Million views in a single day.

 5. Brand Partnerships

 Brands often rely on partnerships to drive results.
-Sports teams and brands are looking to align with one another as businesses are becoming more data-oriented.
+Sports teams and brands want to align with one another as businesses become more data-oriented.
 Brands are looking for new opportunities to invest in partnerships, so they are always looking for new avenues to make that happen.
-As an example, many are shocked to hear that McDonald’s is the official restaurant sponsor of the NFL.
+For example, many are shocked to hear that McDonald’s is the official restaurant sponsor of the NFL.

 6. Sharing Content and Photos

 Most modern-day sports fans enjoy sharing content.
-They enjoy sharing content so much that it enables them to connect with other like-minded sports enthusiasts who have similar interests as they do.
+They enjoy sharing content so much that it enables them to connect with other like-minded sports enthusiasts with similar interests.
 Thus, for your content to be effective, it should be easily shareable and compelling enough to share.
 About 60% of 18-29-year-olds are interested in watching a hockey game through social media.
-If 83% of sports fans check social media while watching a game, is this not an excellent opportunity to time your social media content effectively?
+If 83% of sports fans check social media while watching a game, is this not an excellent opportunity to effectively time your social media content?

 Sponsorships are highly effective ways of being able to generate brand awareness.
-These tactics are obvious; think of the times that you’ve seen brand logos on race cars, soccer jerseys, and more.
-This type of sponsorship adds credibility to the brand and turns a smaller brand into a nationwide or even worldwide player.
-Soccer has become a global game, and companies worldwide have a presence on soccer uniforms and sports stadiums.
+These tactics are obvious; think of the times you’ve seen brand logos on race cars, soccer jerseys, and more.
+This type of sponsorship adds credibility to the brand and turns a smaller brand into a nationwide or worldwide player.
+Soccer has become a global game, and companies worldwide have a presence in soccer uniforms and stadiums.
 Citi Bank paid a massive price for the naming rights to the New York Mets’ home stadium.
-For Citi Bank, this type of exposure means that sportscasters will constantly be mentioning the name of their brand.
+For Citi Bank, this type of exposure means that sportscasters will constantly mention their brand’s name.

 8. Using the Right Tools

-Sports marketing requires that you use a combination of different tools to reach the consumer.
+Sports marketing requires using a combination of different tools to reach the consumer.
 For example, people watch sporting events on television, check scores on their mobile devices, attend live sporting events, listen to sports on the radio, and read about sports in the newspaper and online.
-This combination of different outlets means that you have many different ways to target your market.
+This combination of different outlets means you have many different ways to target your market.